-The Ellerbe Creek Watershed Association (ECWA) has always had a strong volunteer force that tends the organization’s five open-to-the-public nature preserves.
-In 2018 in response to a growing need for more consistent attention to each preserve’s unique needs, ECWA launched a Preserve Stewards Program.
+In 2018 in response to a growing need for more consistent attention to each of it's five open-to-the-public nature preserves, ECWA launched it's Preserve Stewards Program.

-We’re looking for more stewards, so if you live near the Beaver Marsh, 17-Acre Wood, Pearl Mill, or Glennstone Nature Preserve and are interested in becoming a preserve steward, please contact Donna Myers at email@example.com.
+We’re always looking for more stewards.
+So, if you live near or frequent the Beaver Marsh, 17-Acre Wood, Pearl Mill, or Glennstone Nature Preserve and are interested in becoming a preserve steward, please contact us.
 And the next time you’re on a preserve and see one of those dedicated preserve stewards—they’ll be wearing light blue ECWA shirts—please tell them thank you!